dasiths/dasiths.github.io/_pages/resume.md

   2008 to 2009
 * Bachelor of Science in Information Technology, Swinburne University of Technology, 2007 to 2008
-* Bachelor of Science in Computer Science, SLIIT, 2004 to 2007
-* Advanced Level in Mathematics, D. S. Senanayake College, 1996 to 2004

 ## Core expertise